WHAT ARE PILES?

 People who stand or sit for long stretches of time are at greater risk of developing piles

-SYMPTOMS OF PILES: –
+SYMPTOMPS OF PILES: –

 Piles don’t at all-time cause pain or other symptoms.
 Other symptoms are –

-Blood loss along with bowel movement – you may see blood on toilet paper, closet or your faeces.
+Blood loss along with bowel movement – you may see blood on toilet paper, closet or on your faeces.

 A lump in or nearby your anus.